Election 2022: Turbulent campaign season comes to a close

 And in the first national election since the Jan.
 6 insurrection, the nation’s democratic future is in question.
 Some who participated in or were in the vicinity of the deadly attack are poised to win elected office on Tuesday, including House seats.
 A number of GOP candidates for secretary of state, including those running in Arizona, Nevada and Michigan, have refused to accept the results of the 2020 presidential election.
 If they win on Tuesday, they would manage future elections in states that are often pivotal in presidential contests.

-Democrats acknowledge the headwinds working against them.
+Democrats acknowledge the headwinds.
 With only rare exceptions, the president’s party loses seats in his first midterm.
-The dynamic is particularly complicated by Biden’s lagging approval, which left many Democrats in competitive races reluctant to appear with him.
+And Biden’s lagging approval left many Democrats in competitive races reluctant to appear with him.

 Only 43% of U.S. adults said they approved of how Biden is handling his job as president, according to an October poll by The Associated Press-NORC Center for Public Affairs Research.
 In the same poll, just 25% said the country is headed in the right direction.